pickles2/px2style/broccoli_modules/basics/lists/ul/README-en.md

 In this module, double-click the green appender (loop field) to add list items.

-You can enter text for each list element.
+Then insert other modules as each list item.

-`List - List (insert module)` can be used to insert other modules or create complex list expressions such as multilevel lists.
+It can also handle complex list representations such as multi-level list structures.

 ## Types of list expressions you can choose from